Programming in the Small I: Names and Things

 This chapter and the next examine the facilities for programming in the small in the Java programming language.
 Don't be misled by the term "programming in the small" into thinking that this material is easy or unimportant.
 This material is an essential foundation for all types of programming.
 If you don't understand it, you can't write programs, no matter how good you get at designing their large-scale structure.

 The last section of this chapter discusses programming environments.
-That section contains information about how to compile and run Java programs, and you might want to take a look at it before trying to write and use your own programs.
+That section contains information about how to compile and run Java programs, and you should take a look at it before trying to write and use your own programs or trying to use the sample programs in this book.